jaeneungsim/cdk-cognito-s2s-auth-pattern/README.md

-# Cross-App Authentication Prototype
+# Cross-App Authentication Pattern Implementation

-A prototype implementation demonstrating secure cross-service authentication using AWS Cognito User Pools, API Gateway, and Lambda functions.
-This project shows how App1 (user management service) can securely create and manage users in App2 (service app) using JWT-based authentication and encrypted password transmission.
+This project demonstrates how to implement secure cross-service authentication using AWS Cognito User Pools, API Gateway, and Lambda functions.
+It addresses real-world challenges I encountered in practice, showing how App1 (user management service) can securely create and manage users in App2 (service app) using JWT-based authentication and encrypted password transmission.

+**Important Notes:**
+- This is a learning and demonstration project, not production-ready code
+- Production deployments require proper security configurations and stack separation
+- All hardcoded values and simplified implementations must be replaced with secure alternatives

 ## Project Overview